DHI/terracotta/README.md

 - Serverless is our first-priority type of deployment.
 Make use of that so you don't have to worry about maintaining or scaling your architecture.
 - Terracotta instances are self-documenting.
-Everything the frontend needs to know about your data is accessible from only a handfull of API endpoints.
+Everything the frontend needs to know about your data is accessible from only a handful of API endpoints.
 - Terracotta is built with extensibility in mind.
 If Terracotta does not support your use case yet, extending it is as easy as implementing your driver in a single Python class.
 - We use Python 3.6 type annotations throughout the project and aim for extensive test coverage,